ck-zhang/px/docs/legacy/cli.md

   tables while adding `[[graph.nodes]]`, `[[graph.targets]]`, and
   `[[graph.artifacts]]` sections for future multi-target installs.
 The command is idempotent and never touches `pyproject.toml`.
-- v1 remains the default output for `px install` until the resolver/store grow full graph support.
+- v1 remains the default output for `px sync` until the resolver/store grow full graph support.
 Mixed repos are safe because the diff/frozen flows accept either version.
-- `px lock diff`, `px install --frozen`, and `px tidy` normalize both versions before comparing, so a project can upgrade gradually without noisy drift reports.
+- `px lock diff`, `px sync --frozen`, and `px tidy` normalize both versions before comparing, so a project can upgrade gradually without noisy drift reports.
 - `--frozen` still surfaces drift, and it now also fails when cached wheels are